 The Kindle on the other hand is the perfect example of something doing one thing very, very well.
 I have been on the fence for years about the Kindle, mainly due to the DRM protection on the books rather than the technology itself.
 However, when a Kindle was bought for me recently, much of that “consumer-rights” thinking went out of the window as the Kindle actually acted as a catalyst to get me reading considerably more and for longer periods of time.
 I have an unusually complex reading workflow as I read predominantly non-fiction and the Kindle is perfectly suited to that.
 It makes the complex very simple once again by being brilliant at a set of simple tasks.
 Amazon’s back-end services extend and augment the Kindle beautifully too.

-For example, I can save all my highlights into Evernote which is then synchronized with the cloud and cheapest viagra generic substitute all my devices…furthermore, each note has a hyperlink which automatically opens Kindle for PC and jumps to the relevant part of the book.
+For example, I can save all my highlights into Evernote which is then synchronized with the cloud and order online viagra tablets great britain all my devices…furthermore, each note has a hyperlink which automatically opens Kindle for PC and jumps to the relevant part of the book.
 Even better, I have Instapaper automatically mailing a customized newspaper for me everyday of articles that I have flagged from around the Internet on any of my devices (iPad, PCs, Windows Phone) to my Kindle for offline reading during my commute.

 All of this is enabled through a steady movement toward services…

 I don’t want to have to buy DVD/Blu-Rays constantly so I pay LOVEFiLM monthly for an all-you-can-watch package.
 I don’t want to have to buy every piece of music that piques my curiosity, so subscribed to Spotify Premium to listen to millions of tracks on my iPad, iPod, PCs, Sonos, Virgin TiVO and Windows Phone (and offline, if necessary).